MadBomber/htm/.architecture/decisions/adrs/012-llm-driven-ontology-topic-extraction.md

 **Future Consideration**: Client-side LLM topic extraction may be implemented in the future, but the database-side approach proved impractical due to pgai installation issues (see ADR-011 reversal).

+**Related Change (2025-10-28)**: The TimescaleDB extension was also removed from HTM as it was not providing sufficient value for proof-of-concept applications.
+See [ADR-001](001-use-postgresql-timescaledb-storage.md) for details.

 ---

 ## Original Quick Summary (Historical)